 How many maps can I borrow?

-Fellows can borrow 6 maps at a time, Candidate Fellows can borrow 3 maps at a time.
+Fellows can borrow 6 maps at a time, Candidate Fellows 3 maps at a time, Corporate Affiliate companies 12 at a time.
 This is on top of your borrowing rights for books and periodicals.

 Can I copy maps?